chingu-voyages/Handbook/docs/gettingstarted/whattodofirst.md

 Submit a [Solo Project Completion form](https://docs.chingu.io/voyage/soloproj/submit) so we can evaluate your project.

 One of our Facilitators will evaluate your Solo Project and will DM you in Discord with feedback you can use!
 They will look at both your code as well as the running app.

-Once you've passed the Solo Project you'll be granted access to even more Discord channels and you'll be ready to participate in a Voyage!
+Once you've passed the Solo Project you'll be ready to participate in a Voyage!

 # 3. Sign up to Participate in a Voyage!